-Heighten Science Publication ethics and malpractice statement is mainly based on Committee on Publication Ethics (COPE) guidelines.
-In order to adhere to the mission of nondiscriminatory publication, Heighten Science Publication feels its duty to follow the guidelines provided by COPE.
+HSPC ethics and malpractice statement is mainly based on Committee on Publication Ethics (COPE) guidelines.
+In order to adhere to the mission of non-discriminatory publication, we feel our duty to follow the guidelines provided by COPE.
 We also expect the same from the authors, editors and reviewers.
 We have summarized the expected ethical duties under following facets:

 Unbiased Publication decisions- The editors will be responsible for evaluating the quality quotient of the articles submitted for publication in any of the journals.
 The editors should ensure that the articles are evaluated for the content and not for the authors name, race, gender, religious belief, origin and citizenship.

 Abiding to the law- The editors must be well-versed with the policies of Heighten Science Publication editorial boards and the changes incorporated therein according to the prevailing legal requirements regarding copyright issues, plagiarism and defamation.

 Maintaining Secrecy- The editors are expected not to disclose any information about a submitted manuscript to anyone other than the corresponding author(s), reviewers and other concerned members of the editorial board.

 Providing constructive feedback- The editors are expected to provide constructive feedback to the authors in order to enhance the quality of the articles and to boost up the research process in the respective field.

 Assisting editors in Peer Review Process- Reviewers' are expected to promptly assist the editors in peer review and in communication with the authors for improving the quality of the manuscripts.